BaharsGit/Rovables_Bayesian_Inspection_Optimization/README.md

 ## 5 Textures downloading
 Webots downloads textures from Github when starting a world for the first time to save some space locally.
 This feature is problematic with the _multi-node parallel jobs_ feature of AWS Batch, as there is no internet access in the containers natively.
 In the Lily simulation, the Floor object is the only one requiring textures.
 The whole instructions explain the steps to follow for the two following possible implementations:
 1. **No internet connection required**: the Floor object is deleted, as it is not needed at all in the simulation.
 Therefore, no texture and no internet connection is required in the nodes.
 2. **Internet connection required**: the world is kept intact without any deletion.
-This option requires to configure internet access for the containers which costs 0.05$ per hour of usage.
+This option requires to configure internet access for the containers which costs 0.045$ per hour of usage.
 This option requires some additional implementation effort.
+Additional pricing and implementation information can be found in the last section [9 Additional information](9-additional-information).

 ### 5.1 Without internet access
 Deleting the floor object is very easy.
 It can be done by simply removing the few lines concerning the Floor object in `24Lilies_LaLn.wbt`.
 If this is the chosen option, you can go directly to section 6.
 If not, apply the instructions of section 5.2.